sofoq/Bank-Loan-Analysis/README.md

 - **Matrix for Loan Status**: Displays detailed KPIs for each loan status.

 ### **2️⃣ Overview Sheet**
-This sheet allows users to select a measure (**Total Loan Applications, Total Funded Amount, or Total Received Amount**) using a slicer.
-All visualizations update dynamically based on the selected measure:
+This sheet allows users to select parameters (**Total Loan Applications, Total Funded Amount, or Total Received Amount**) using a slicer.
+All visualizations update dynamically based on the selected parameter:
-- 📈 **Area Chart** – Monthly trend of the selected measure.
+- 📈 **Area Chart** – Monthly trend of the selected parameter.
 - 🗺️ **Map by State** – Displays regional distribution of loans.
 - 🍩 **Donut Chart by Term** – Breakdown of loan terms.
 - 📊 **Clustered Bar Chart by Employee Length** – Shows loan applications by employment duration.
 - 📊 **Clustered Bar Chart by Purpose** – Displays loan distribution by purpose.
 - 🔥 **Heatmap by Home Ownership** – Analyzes homeownership trends in relation to loans.

-When a measure is selected, every chart updates to reflect data specifically for that measure.
+When a parameter is selected, every chart updates to reflect data specifically for that parameter.

 ### **3️⃣ Details Sheet**
 A detailed table containing granular information about each loan, allowing for deeper exploration of individual records.